Dudoleitor/docker-nginx-rtmps/README.md

 Because of this this, I decided to develop a docker container capable of dealing with multple streams and rtmps.
 Why a docker container?
 In this case, because it's very easy to start it, just have a few lines of configuration and it can be up and running within minutes.

 ### Useful links
 I was inspired by this [project](https://github.com/tiangolo/nginx-rtmp-docker) from [Sebastián Ramírez @tiangolo](https://github.com/tiangolo); [this guide](https://www.nginx.com/blog/video-streaming-for-remote-learning-with-nginx/) on the official nginx blog helped me install and configure nginx.
-If you need to understand how the link between nginx and stunnel work, I suggest to check you [this article](https://dev.to/lax/rtmps-relay-with-stunnel-12d3) on dev.to.
+If you need to understand how the link between nginx and stunnel work, I suggest you to check out [this article](https://dev.to/lax/rtmps-relay-with-stunnel-12d3) on dev.to.

 ## License